Shaaali/identity-apps/docs/guides/authentication/jit-user-provisioning.md

 4. Click **Update** to save.

 ::: info
-When JIT is disabled, a user profile is not created, thus there in no location to store the attributes of the user.
-In cases as such the attributes are directly passed to the application.
+When JIT is disabled, a user profile is not created.
+Therefore, there is no location to store the attributes of the user.
+In such cases, the attributes are directly passed to the application.
 :::

 ## Enable JIT user provisioning